accrescent/accrescent/CONTRIBUTING.md

 with development. [@lberrymage:matrix.org] is the lead developer and you are welcome to DM him as well.

-There currently isn't any documentation for how Accrescent is structured or how it functions under the hood, but some will be added in the future.
+There currently isn't any documentation for how Accroissant is structured or how it functions under the hood, but some will be added in the future.

 The project's coding style and conventions are outlined below.
 Please check your